ermaitland/ga-project-1/README.md

 # Description

 This is a project I undertook in the fourth week of the Software Engineering Immersive at General Assembly.
-The first three weeks were focused on HTML, CSS and JavaScript and this project allowed me to bring what I had learnt together.
+The first three weeks were focused on HTML, CSS and JavaScript and this project allowed me to bring together what I had learnt.
 I had to create a game using HTML, CSS and JavaScript.
 The game had to be playable for one player and have obstacles which are auto generated.

 # Deployment link